cabaletta/baritone/USAGE.md

 # Troubleshooting / common issues

-## Baritone highlights a block in green but gets completely stuck?
-Also I'm using Baritone with Future?
-Baritone is trying to right click to place a block there, but it can't since there's a conflicting mixin.
-Baritone can't force click right click when Future is also installed.
-Left click **does work** on recent Baritone even with Future, however.
-For now, turn off `allowPlace` and Baritone will only search for paths that don't require placing blocks to complete. `allowBreak` can remain on.

 ## Why doesn't Baritone respond to any of my chat commands?
 This could be one of many things.